jsoniary-team/content/Advertisements/laravel_news.md

-## Free Private Beta Access for Laravel Developers
+## Jsoniary Personal, Free for Laravel Developers

-**TL;DR: Jsoniary replaces Postman from your development toolkit.
-It provides a simple way to test, document and collaborate on your APIs.
-We are looking for Laravel API developers for our Free Private Beta Access.**

-We are focused on being super easy to test, document, and collaborate on APIs on a single platform.
+Jsoniary replaces Postman from your development toolkit.
+We are focused on being super easy to test, document, and collaborate on APIs.

 - Supports REST, SOAP, GraphQL & Neo4j requests
 - Auto-generated Documentation
 - Smart API Editor
 - Desktop Client
 - Web Application Access
-- Collaborate with Team
 - Host documentation on a public url
 - Auto-Sync (Desktop -> Web App -> Desktop)

-We'll soon launch a Free Private Beta Access to 100 users.
-If you develop APIs, we'd love to present you the first version!
+- Collaborate with Team (On Premium Plans)

+Get Jsoniary Personal, our **100% Free Plan** that's made for individual developers.
+No Strings Attached.